 This is done by adding a mood to a picture, as well as by leading the viewer’s eye across it.

 Me and some of my photographers, and we have all lost some significant photographs at some point.
 This should never happen to you.
 But, just read below.

 At any one moment, you should have at least three copies of all your pictures.
 An internal hard drive and a removable storage device should be included.
 Off-site storage is recommended for at least one of your backups.
-You can partner with a friends and you can storage his files while at the same time he or she will storage yours, this is one of the cheapest way to create an off site backup system.
-The only thing needed is a extra external hard drive and, of course a good friend.
+You can partner with a friend, and you can store his files while at the same time he or she will store yours, this is one of the cheapest way to create an off site backup system.
+The only thing needed is an extra external hard drive and, of course, a good friend.